Even the smallest organization has a lot to gain from a certified Environmental Management System (EMS)

 ISO 14001 compliance and Corporate Social Responsibility (CSR) go hand in hand, as ISO 14001 is an important tool for organizations looking to prove their commitment to sustainable business practices.

-By adhering to ISO 14001 standards, your organization can demonstrate a proactive approach to environmental impact reduction, which is a key component of environment-based CSR initiatives.
+By adhering to ISO 14001 standards, your organization can demonstrate a proactive approach to reducing environmental impact, a key component of environmentally based CSR initiatives.

 How to Become Compliant with ISO 14001?